ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

 Welcome to the AshishCustomTripPlanner Crew project, powered by [crewAI](https://crewai.com).
 <br>I have taken the [Surpise Trip](https://github.com/crewAIInc/crewAI-examples/tree/main/surprise_trip) project from [CrewAI Examples](https://github.com/crewAIInc/crewAI-examples.git).
-<br>I have modified this project to use deepseek LLM using - 1) from Deepseek API from Deepseek 2) Deepseek NIM API from nvidia.
+<br>I have modified this project to use deepseek LLM using - <br>
+   1) from Deepseek API from Deepseek
+   2) Deepseek NIM API from nvidia.
 Rest of exammple is same as the origial suprise trip.
 Also I have used the Serper API for google search.
 <br>To run this project you will need -
 1) Serper API